BedrockStreaming/tech.bedrockstreaming.com/_posts/2025-12-09-tvjs-e2e-tests.md

 ---

 ## Context

 At TVJS, we work on a Smart TV app.
-While it's a React webapp, it doesn’t behave like a typical desktop or mobile application.
-Instead, it uses LRUD (Left, Right, Up, Down) navigation: users interact exclusively through directional keys.
+While it's a React webapp, the user doesn't interact with it in the same way they would on a typical desktop or mobile application.
+Instead, the app implements LRUD (Left, Right, Up, Down) navigation: users interact exclusively through directional keys.

+For a while, the team had faced an issue: our E2E tests were filled with flaky feature tests, polluting CIs with false negatives, forcing us to rely on retries and relaunching CI jobs.
+This eroded trust in our test suite and slowed down development.

+## The Challenge of Testing LRUD Navigation

+### Cypress's built-in stability
 Cypress, our end-to-end testing tool of choice, includes several powerful mechanisms that make tests stable out of the box.
 When interacting with an application using a pointer, Cypress will automatically:

 - Ensure the target element exists and is visible before interacting.